 This foster has the ability to quarantine and has several trainers who have worked with HOP who live near by.
 They will bring a knowledge base to the table to help assist in pulling horses with a good chance of going into homes as sound, sane partners with evaluation and/or training.
 We have decided moving in 2018, this spot will solely be for auction pulls.

 The vet, farrier and dental care at this foster location is significantly less than our core locations in West Virginia, so economically, we feel this will be the absolutely best use of this facility and volunteer base.

-This program will be called “ACTION,” with a plan on stamping out the sad fates some horses meet at auctions.
-While it will not take away from our focus (which is the neglected animal control seized horse) we believe our growth is such that expanding our focus is now possible.
+This program will be called “ACTION,” with a plan on stamping out the sad fates some horses meet at auctions or once they end up with actual traders working with kill buyers, or the buyers themselves.
+While it will not take away from our focus (which is the neglected animal control seized horse), we believe our growth is such that expanding our focus is now possible.

 The goal will be to have a team of two to four savvy horsemen and women make logical pulls of good horses in need at a price that is within kill buyer range, rehab the horses and market them well, and find adopters expediently, with excellent homes, so that auction pulls can take place every 6 weeks or so.
 Should they see a need to offer a dignified end to a horse without hope of a pain free life, they will offer this, as they are able, too.